chrisboo/cueclick/README.md

 ## For future reference

+Relevant npm packages:

    - Go to the terminal and do `npm install npm install --save @types/gapi` in the project folder
    - Also, do `npm install google-auth-library --save`
    - And `npm install googleapis --save`

-Note that although the current code is written in JavaScript without using NodeJS, the possibility of switching to nodeJS when refactoring and cleaning up the code after establishing the basic functionality is not entirely discounted...Hence recording these installs for future reference.
+   - And `npm install google-picker`

+The current JavaScript in `homePage.js` is written without the use of NodeJS, but there is a possibility that after the basic functionalities have been established, the code will be modified to NodeJS instead.

 ## Aim